 So, you require completing an economics project.
 Let Duniakagyan come to your rescue with a well-curated list of ideas for the economics project topics.

-There’s no better way to learn economics (or for that matter any subject) than through projects.
+There’s no better way to learn economics (or any subject) than through projects.
 That’s why schools and colleges ask students to complete an economics project.
 Thankfully, it is a multi-disciplinary subject combining history, political science, and sociology.
 Plus, it’s dynamic, meaning it evolves with time.
 So, you have immense scope for project research on the subject.

 10 Best Economics Project Topics for College Students

-1. Impact of the Pandemic on the Global Economy
+1. Pandemic and the Global Economy:

 What to Include?